 Every month Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER social media for the day.
 For February, we chose Tim Okamura to share with us the artists who have inspired him through his artistic career.
-Just in case you missed it, bellow we present the full TAKE OVER.
+Just in case you missed it, below we present the full TAKE OVER.

-Tim Okamura investigates identity, the urban environment, metaphor, and cultural iconography through a unique method of painting – one that combines an essentially ‘realist’ approach to the figure with collage, spray paint and mixed media.
+Tim Okamura // “Stay Warm Keep it Cool (The Bond No.4)” // Tim Okamura investigates identity, the urban environment, metaphor, and cultural iconography through a unique method of painting – one that combines an essentially ‘realist’ approach to the figure with collage, spray paint and mixed media.
 The juxtaposition of the rawness and urgency of street art and academic ideals has created a visual language that acknowledges a traditional form of story-telling through portraiture, while infusing the work with resonant contemporary motifs.